raincuhh/NovelView/CONTRIBUTING.md

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the same license as the project.
-Please see the [LICENSE](LICENSE) file for more information.
+Please see the [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE-2.0](LICENSE-APACHE-2.0) files for more information.

 ---